throwrocks/throwrocks.github.io/fm-invoices/12-customer-adapter.markdown

 #### Congratulations!

 You have completed an Adapter class that will allow you to bind the data from FileMaker with the views in your Customers List.
-Let's now develop a `Data Loader`, the class that will call the API and pass the data to the Adapter.
+Let's now develop a `Data Loader`, the class that will call the API and pass the data to the `Adapter`.

 <br/>
 <hr/>